srt32/clean-house/README.md

 A script to:

-* Delete all the tweets you've retweeted.
+* Unretweet all the tweets you've retweeted.
-* Delete all the tweets you've liked.
+* Unlike all the tweets you've liked.
 * Unfollow all the Twitter users you've followed.

 ## Setup